 If you want to control who can and who can't join your server, you can configure a whitelist on your server.
 The whitelist is a list of players that are allowed to join your server.
 If the whitelist is enabled and someone who's not on the whitelist tries to join, they will be disconnected.

 In newer versions of the Bedrock Edition, the whitelist is called allowlist.
 It still works the same way, except that players can only be added while the server is running, and need to join for the first time before the server is stopped.

 You first need to enable the whitelist in the options:

 And then you need to add players to it in the 'players' section by typing your name and then clicking the add button:

-If you are using the Geyser plugin to allow Bedrock Edition players to join your Java Edition server, and you want to whitelist a Bedrock player, then make sure to add a '.' as the Geyser prefix in front of their name, like this:
+If you are using the Geyser plugin to allow Bedrock Edition players to join your Java Edition server, and you want to whitelist a Bedrock player, add '.' as the Geyser prefix in front of their name like this: